 NOTE: APOLOGIES in advance!
 If you are having difficulty submitting your application when using an iPad or smart phone, please try again using a desk top or lap top device and be sure to use an updated version of Firefox or Chrome as your browser.

 Registry Applicants – Please check your account at medmj.ehawaii.gov WEEKLY for registration status updates.
-The average turnaround time for processing complete applications is ten (10) business days, subject to volume and staffing.
-The current turnaround time for complete applications is six (6) business days.
+The AVERAGE turnaround time for processing complete applications is ten (10) business days, subject to volume and staffing.

 PLEASE BE ADVISED that “turnaround time” means the number of business days (sorry, we don’t work on weekends!) from the date that the Physician/APRN submits the electronic application to DOH to the date that DOH reviews the application and issues a 329 Card.
 Incomplete applications that are returned to either the patient or the physician for corrections are NOT in queue and it is the patient’s/physician’s responsibility to make the required corrections and resubmit within 30 days.
 Resubmitted applications have a new turnaround time frame based on the date it is resubmitted to DOH.
 All applications are reviewed/processed in the order received based on the date submitted/resubmitted.